Autistic Community Bulletin Board

 Matthew the #ActuallyAutisticCoach offers groups for newly identified Autistic individuals, as well as unmasking, burnout, Autistic meltdowns and shutdowns.
 The AuDHD experience.
 Participants also discuss coping tools, post-burnout support and much more.
 Go to theautisticcoach.com and click on Autism Groups for more information.
 Also, check out the Free Autistic Discussion Circles for Autistics of all age groups, careers, students and ethnic groups.

 Dr. Scott Frasard invites you to get involved with The Autistic Exchange Project.
 Inspired by Kyle McDonald's red paperclip story, this project trades one small item at a time, increasing the value with each exchange.
-The goal of the first trade is to eventually obtain an AAC device for a nonspeaking Autistic person who needs communication support.
-Go to The Autistic Exchange Project page on Facebook to offer a trade for a pair of vintage handles, share the project and follow the journey.
+Go to The Autistic Exchange Project page on Facebook to learn what is being traded at this time, share the project and follow the journey.